-Prereq: Successful completion of Chemistry and Biology (may be concurrent with Biology or AP Biology); Teacher recommendation.
+Prereq: Successful (A or B) completion of Chemistry and Biology (may be concurrent with Biology or AP Biology); Teacher recommendation.

-Level: 11, 12 Credit: 1.0 Course Fee: \$10 This course follows the College Board's Advanced Placement curriculum and parallels two semesters of college-level chemistry course work.
+Level: 11, 12 Credit: 1.0 Supply fee: \$10 This course follows the College Board's Advanced Placement curriculum and parallels two semesters of college-level chemistry course work.
 Topics include atomic structure and properties, molecular and ionic compound structure and properties, intermolecular forces and properties, chemical reactions, kinetics, thermodynamics, equilibrium, acids and bases, and applications of thermodynamics.
 This course is rigorous and fast paced, and emphasizes high-level problem-solving.
 Students are expected to take the AP exam.